 An enrichment is the use of custom logic to transform an attribute from a static value to a dynamic one.
 This is used to create new data values or modify incoming data.
 Pre-built enrichments are available for each data type.
 For example, the ability to increment or decrement a numeric value is available to number attributes.
 Read more about using enrichments.

 A rule provides additional logic for the purpose of triggering an enrichment.

 Creating a new rule through the enrichments dialog box automatically applies it to the enrichment.

-Navigate to Enrich > Attributes to view your attributes.
-Filter the view with the available options in the side bar.
-Then click your desired attribute to expand the details.
+Navigate to AudienceStream > Attributes to view your attributes.
+Filter the view with the available options in the Attributes side bar. and then click the desired attribute to expand the details.